CharanKasala/MallManagementMadeEasy/README.md

 **Individual Contributions**

-•	Vamsi Krishna Changala:
+**Vamsi Krishna Changala:**

-o	Developed job openings and applications view, parking space booking from customer perspective, and parking space management from admin perspective.
+Developed job openings and applications view, parking space booking from customer perspective, and parking space management from admin perspective.

-•	Keerthi Reddy Tummalapelly:
+**Keerthi Reddy Tummalapelly:**

-o	Implemented the movie booking system and managed food stalls and menus from both customer and admin perspectives.
+Implemented the movie booking system and managed food stalls and menus from both customer and admin perspectives.

-•	Kavya Sree Katakam:
+**Kavya Sree Katakam:**

-o	Developed event management features and food ordering history from the customer perspective.
+Developed event management features and food ordering history from the customer perspective.

-•	Manojna Borra:
+**Manojna Borra:**

-o	Built admin-side food order processing and the job opportunities feature.
+Built admin-side food order processing and the job opportunities feature.

-•	Charan Kasala:

-o	Managed shops, food stalls, and parking space view features from the customer side.

-•	Nikhitha Bijjala:
+**Nikhitha Bijjala:**

-o	Designed the homepage, developed user management for admins, and added the gaming and job management features.
+Designed the homepage, developed user management for admins, and added the gaming and job management features.